EMPLOYMENT INFORMATION FOR EXPERIENCED RAFTING GUIDES

 Experienced Whitewater Raft Guide

-We are no longer accepting guide applications for our 2018 river season.
-Applications for 2019 will be accepted from November 2018 through mid-February 2019.
-Your chances of being accepted onto an interview trip are greater if you apply in December and January.
+We are currently accepting guide applications for our 2021 river season.
+Applications for 2021 will be accepted through mid-February 2021.
+Your chances of being accepted onto an interview trip are greater if you apply before mid-January.

 Thank you for considering a switch from the company you currently work with to Wilderness Aware.
 We are looking for you if you are interested in upgrading the quality of trip that you currently guide, or are interested in working a larger variety of trip types.
 We will not hire guides that have trouble with their current employer due to poor guest service, cockiness, failure to care for equipment or poor work ethic.
 We are willing to complete your training if you received inadequate initial training and are willing to learn new skills.